Tamirye/monitor-drive/README.md

 ### Important Notes

 - **Rate Limits**: The Google Drive API has usage limits; excessive requests may lead to temporary blocking.
+- **Rescanning All the Folders**: In a large drive with a lot of folders and subfolders rescanning the drive for publicly accessible folders might be time consuming so the rescan is done once every 30 minutes.
 - **Permission Adjustments**: The script adjusts permissions for new files only; existing file permissions are not modified.

 ## Attack Surface